How to animate text and headers, add videos in Elements

 2. Manipulating an element

-You can view this by switching to the edit mode, where you can select each individual element.
+Once you are in edit mode you will be able to see this.
+Now you can select each individual element and do changes to it.
 Here you can also see that FlowPaper has identified the different types of elements, such as headers and body text.
 Select the header and hover your cursor above the object to see this.
 For a header, you will see H1 appear in the top right corner of the selected element.

 Modifying publication animations

 To add an animation to the header, go back to the design mode and click the style-setting icon that is visible next to the H1 marker.
 On the right-hand menu, you can see the H1 text style.
 The animation drop-down menu is set on none as default.
 Click on it to see all the different options.
 For this tutorial, we have selected the 3D rotation option.
-When you have selected your style settings, click the apply settings button to save the selection.
+FlowPaper will automatically save your setting.

 Adding interactive elements to the PDF